peter-daly/clean_ioc/docs/decorators.md

 !!! question "Are you suggesting that python should change how it tradionally does decoration for cross cutting concerns?"

     Absolutly not.
 When adding cross cutting concerns to classes and functions in python, tradional python deocorators work fantastically.
-They do start to fail to get tricky when the deocorator needs dependencies from an ioc container.
+In fact if you juse want a decorator that mutates a class then use traditional decorators.

+Here is an example of using a decorator.

 ```python
 class NumberGetter: